HDFGroup/PyHexad/docs/installation.rst

 -------------

 |product| depends on Microsoft Excel, Python 2.x, NumPy, h5py, PyXLL, and HDF5.
+The recommended installation tool for installing Python packages is `pip <https://pip.pypa.io/en/stable/installing.html>`_.
+Unfortunately, not all packages support ``pip`` (yet).
 Please download the prerequisites from the links provided below and follow the respective installation instructions.
+Some of them come as Windows installers others as so-called ``wheel`` files, for example, NumPy.
+They can be installed by first installing the ``wheel`` module via ``pip install wheel`` and then running ``pip install some-package.whl``.

 * `NumPy <http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy>`_ and `h5py <https://pypi.python.org/pypi/h5py/2.4.0>`_
 * `PyXLL <http://pyxll.com/download.html>`_ (The 30 day trial version is sufficient for testing.)
 See `Installing the Excel Addin <https://www.pyxll.com/docs/index.html#installing-the-excel-addin>`_ for PyXLL installation instructions.